transmute-industries/Oraclize-BioID/README.md

 ```
 These instructions focus on tunneling TCP traffic over SSH.
-You can also start an interactive SSH session with one of the internal cluster management systems, but we don't recommend this.
+You can also start an interactive SSH session with one of the internal cluster management systems,
+but we don't recommend this.
 Working directly on an internal system risks inadvertent configuration changes.
 ```

 ```
-# ssh -fNL LOCAL_PORT:localhost:REMOTE_PORT -p 2200 [USERNAME]@[DNSPREFIX]mgmt.[REGION].cloudapp.azure.com
+# establish ssh tunnel for docker to use.
 $ ssh -fNL 2375:localhost:2375 -p 2200 or13@ti-acs-swarmmgmt.southcentralus.cloudapp.azure.com

-# if you encounter errors these may help
-# find what is using port 2375
+# if you encounter errors these may help find/kill what is using port 2375
 $ lsof -i :2375
 $ kill <PID>

+# configure docker to use the ssh tunnel
 $ export DOCKER_HOST=:2375
 ```